felixduvallet/resources-for-students/programming.md

 ----------

   - pypi is a good way to install python modules.
-  - For prettier python plots (and lots of statistical analysis tools), check out the seaboard library. http://stanford.edu/~mwaskom/software/seaborn/
+  - For prettier python plots (and lots of statistical analysis tools), check out the seaborn library. http://stanford.edu/~mwaskom/software/seaborn/
   - The [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) python module is a nice way to parallelise your computation.
 You will need to understand the GIL (global interpreter lock) and why it's important. zoom zoom!